Hummingbirds are the jewels of the bird world.

 In most birds the male is more colorful then the female

-but female Hummingbirds while not as bright as the male also
+but female hummingbirds while not as bright as the male also

 have colorful plumage.
 The females do not have the